Wheelchairs and Mobility Aids

 Other Power-Driven Mobility Devices (OPDMD's):

-“NO” to #1- device is not designed solely for use for a mobility impaired person
+#1- not designed solely for use for by a mobility impaired person

 OPDMDs examples include golf cars/carts, electronic personal assistance mobility devices, such as the Segway ® Personal Transporter (PT), or any mobility device that does NOT meet the definition of a wheelchair and is designed to operate in areas without defined pedestrian routes.